How is Zeffy free?

 59. Charity auction

-This is definitely a more classic fundraiser idea, but that doesn't change the fact that it's still a really good way to raise money for your cause.
+This is a classic fundraiser idea, but that doesn't change the fact that it's still a really good way to raise money for your cause.
 You can even mix things up by choosing a theme for your charity auction or hosting an early bird auction online.

 60. Custom merchandise